fherchuk/CSC212-Final-Project/README.md

     `./matrix_app {arguments}`

-### Visual Studio Sln File
+### Visual Studio Testing
-If you would like, the sln file named 4_25_22.sln can be downloaded along with the Matrix, MatrixVector, and Node classes to test functionality without the SFML visualization.
-You would do this by creating a main file in Visual Studio, creating a Matrix or MatrixVector object, and using the included methods.
+If you would like to test the functionality of the individual functions in the matrix classes via a main function, the repository can be cloned from Visual Studio, and the sln file will be available to open and use.
+The main.cpp file is mostly empty and can be used to test the classes.
+A Matrix or MatrixVector object can be created and the methods can be used with the help of the comments.